How to connect a turntable to a receiver

 This receiver has a built-in phono preamp with a dedicated "PHONO" input to plug in a turntable.
 There's also a separate ground ("GND") terminal for connecting the turntable's ground wire.

-Connecting a turntable to your receiver really isn't much different than hooking up any other audio component.
 Once you know where your phono preamp is, the rest is easy.
 Below we'll look at the three main ways most turntables and receivers connect.

 System 1: Phono preamp is in the receiver